 Don't make it if you lack the funds to cover your credit card payment.
 Instead, contact the credit card company and explain your situation.
 They may be able to change your due date or offer other help if you’re in financial hardship.

 9. Card replacement fee

 A card replacement fee is charged if you request a new physical credit card.
 Many companies will give you one replacement card as a courtesy.

-A card replacement fee can be between $5 and $15, and can also come with additional charges if you need a rush order.
+A card replacement fee can be between $5 and $15 and can come with additional charges if you need a rush order.

-Bottom line: The convenience of having and using a credit card comes with costs.
-If you’re applying for a new credit card, take note of these 10 common credit card fees and take them into consideration when deciding if an offer is right for you.
+The convenience of having and using a credit card comes with strings attached.
+If you’re applying for a new credit card, take note of these nine common credit card fees and consider them when deciding if an offer is right for you.